cylc/cylc-doc/src/user-guide/writing-workflows/parameterized-tasks.rst

    The initial cut-off applies to every parameter list, but only to cycle point sequences that start at the workflow initial cycle point.
-   Therefore it may be somewhat easier to use parameterized cycling if you need multiple date-time sequences *with different start points* in the same workflow.
-We plan to allow this sequence-start simplification for any date-time sequence in the future, not just at the workflow initial point, but it needs to be optional because delayed-start cycling tasks sometimes need to trigger off earlier cycling tasks.
+   Therefore it may be somewhat easier to use parameterized cycling if you need multiple datetime sequences *with different start points* in the same workflow.
+We plan to allow this sequence-start simplification for any datetime sequence in the future, not just at the workflow initial point, but it needs to be optional because delayed-start cycling tasks sometimes need to trigger off earlier cycling tasks.